 3.3.
-Strengthening sustainability and quality of public infrastructure
+Strengthening competitiveness and resilience

-Projects of strengthening the sustainability and quality of public infrastructure and investments in new technologies and systems necessary to increase the efficiency of public sector entities include all other investments by public sector entities in public economic, communal, transport, social and other infrastructure as well as investments in new technologies and systems necessary to increase efficiency of public sector entities, all with the aim of improving the quality of public services - investments in long-term tangible and intangible assets (new technologies, vehicles and equipment; construction and/or extension and/or adaptation/modernisation/renovation of infrastructure and/or business and/or production and/or service facilities etc.).
+Projects that include all other investments in long-term tangible and intangible assets (new technologies, vehicles and equipment; construction and/or extension and/or adaptation/modernisation/renovation of business and/or production and/or service facilities, etc.) and other purposes of significance for expanding business volume, strengthening productivity, employment, internationalisation of business, etc.

 3.3.1.
-Research, Development and Innovation - RDI2
+Research, Development and Innovation - RDI